AIHelpsSoft/documentations/API_DOCUMENTATION.md

 2. [SMS](#error-SMS), [SMS_AUTH](#error-SMS_AUTH) and [SMS_BALANCE](#error-SMS_BALANCE) - last step after saving updated appointment is sending notification smses to client and professional.
 Receiving these errors means save appointment operation successfully finished and stored in database, but notification smses was not sent (not so crucial to rollback appointment, but you should be notified).

 + Parameters
-    + fields: `start,duration,assistant,professional,professionalName,professionalPhone,professionalPhotoExists,service,price,serviceName,quantity,teeth,hall, hallName,customMaterials,recommendedBy,createDate,appointment,state,cancelReason,client,clientName,clientPhone,location,sale,timeConflicts,validations` (array[string], optional) - list of fields to return (separated by comma)
+    + fields: `start,duration,assistant,professional,professionalName,professionalPhone,service,price,serviceName,quantity,teeth,hall,hallName,customMaterials,recommendedBy,date,appointment,state,cancelReason,client,clientName,clientPhone,location,sale,timeConflicts,validations` (array[string], optional) - list of fields to return (separated by comma)
     + force: `true` (boolean, optional) - Indicates that checking for time conflicts with another appointments, reserves and sales and validations should be skipped.
     + skipRequiredPrepayment: `false` (boolean, optional) - if true, prepayment is not required for services (in case required prepayment is configured).